iofoundry/ontology/core/README.md

     PLAN -->|"prescribes"| PROCESS
 ```

-Core defines a `planned process` simply as a **process that is prescribed by a plan specification**.
+Core defines a `planned process` simply as a process that is prescribed by a plan specification.

 The important point is what *planned* means here.
-It does **not** mean “future” or “not yet executed.”
+It does not mean “future” or “not yet executed.”
 A planned process may already have occurred.
 The term means that the process is protocol-, instruction-, command-, or software-driven, or some combination of these.
-The prescription also does **not** need to be an externalized or highly detailed planning document: as the Core explanatory note makes explicit, a protocol may be **written, spoken, or simply thought**.
+The prescription also does not need to be an externalized or highly detailed planning document: as the Core explanatory note makes explicit, a protocol may be written, spoken, or simply thought.
 The modeling commitment is that the process is governed by a plan specification, not that every planned process has its own detailed document.

-This gives downstream ontologies a consistent way to keep **prescription and execution separate** while still connecting what was intended or instructed to what actually happened.
+This gives downstream ontologies a consistent way to keep prescription and execution separate while still connecting what was intended or instructed to what actually happened.

-## Reusable industrial processes
+### Reusable industrial processes

-Beyond the plan/execution pattern, Core provides broad **industrial processes that recur across domains**.
+Beyond the plan/execution pattern, Core provides broad industrial processes that recur across domains.
 These classes act as common semantic anchors that reference and application ontologies can specialize, providing shared starting points for domain-level and sector-specific process taxonomies.

 | Core process | What it provides |
 |---|---|